mozilla/gcp-ingestion/docs/ingestion-beam/contextual-services-job.md

 ### Test Deployment

 This job can be deployed in a sandbox project for testing.
-There is currently an existing project, `contextual-services-dev`, used for testing.
+The `contextual-services-dev` project is currently used for this purpose.

 There are a few required components to get a job running: